 Abstract.
-This study compares the distribution of bulk soil organic carbon, its fractions (unprotected, physically, chemically and biochemically protected), available P (P{avail}), organic nitrogen (N{org}) and stable isotopes ($\delta^{15}N$ and $\delta^{13}C$) signatures at four soil depths (0-10, 10-20, 20-30, 30-40 cm) between a nearby open forest reference area and an historical olive orchard (established in 1856) located in Southern Spain.
-In addition, these soil properties, as well as water stable aggregates (W{sagg}), were contrasted at eroding and deposition areas within the olive orchard, previously determined using 137Cs.
-SOC stock in the olive orchard (about 40 t C ha-1) was only 25 % of that in the forested area (about 160 t C ha-1) in the upper 40 cm of soil,

-- 20 and the reduction was especially severe in the unprotected organic carbon.
-The reference and the orchard soils also showed significant differences in the δ^{-13} C and δ^{-15} N signals, likely due to the different vegetation composition and N dynamics in both areas.
+This study compares the distribution of bulk soil organic carbon (SOC), its fractions (unprotected and physically, chemically, and biochemically protected), available phosphorus ( $P{avail}$ ), organic nitrogen ( $N{org}$ ), and stable isotope ( $\delta^{15}$ N and $\delta^{13}$ C) signatures at four soil depths (0-10, 10-20, 20-30, and 30-40 cm) between a nearby open forest reference area and a historical olive orchard (established in 1856) located in southern Spain.
+In addition, these soil properties, as well as water stable aggregates ( $W{sagg}$ ), were contrasted at eroding and deposition areas within the olive orchard, previously determined using Cs.
+SOC stock in the olive orchard (about 40 t C ha-1) was only 25 % of that in the forested area (about 160 t C ha-1) in the upper 40 cm of soil, and the reduction was especially severe in the unprotected organic carbon.
+The reference and the orchard soils also showed significant differences in the $\delta^{13}$ C and $\delta^{15}$ N signals, likely due to the different vegetation composition and N dynamics in both areas.
 Soil properties along a catena, from erosion to deposition areas within the old olive orchard, showed large differences.
-Soil C{org}, P{avail} and N{org} contents and δ^{-15} N at the deposition were significantly higher than those of the erosion area, defining two distinct areas with a different soil quality status.
-These overall results indicate that the proper - understanding of C{org} content and soil quality in olive orchards require the consideration of the spatial variability induced by erosion/deposition processes for a convenient appraisal at the farm scale.
+Soil Corg, Pavail and Norg content, and $\delta^{15}$ N at the deposition were significantly higher than those of the erosion area, defining two distinct areas with a different soil quality status.
+These overall results indicate that the proper understanding of Corg content and soil quality in olive orchards requires the consideration of the spatial variability induced by erosion-deposition processes for a convenient appraisal at the farm scale.